Rārangi, Whites Bay and Port Underwood Tracks

-Rarangi Beach is a long, stony, exposed beach on the eastern Marlborough coast about 10 minutes’ drive north of Blenheim.
-Backed by farmland and the hills behind Port Underwood, it’s a working-coast kind of beach — driftwood-strewn, often windswept, and dramatically different from the sheltered swimming bays around the Sounds.
-It’s best known locally for surf, for the sheltered cove at Monkey Bay just to the north, and for its surf lifesaving club.
-Swimming on the open beach itself needs care; most casual swimmers head to Monkey Bay instead.
+Rarangi Beach is a long, stony and exposed beach on the eastern Marlborough coast roughly 15 km northeast of Blenheim.
+Backed by farmland and hills, it faces Cloudy Bay and offers a rugged working-coast experience with driftwood, wind and surf rather than sheltered swimming bays.
+The beach is known locally for consistent surf, the sheltered cove at Monkey Bay just to the north, and its surf lifesaving club.
+Swimming on the open beach requires caution due to surf and currents; most visitors head to Monkey Bay instead.

 Practical Information

-Location Rarangi, eastern Marlborough — about 15km northeast of Blenheim
+Location Rarangi, eastern Marlborough — 15 km northeast of Blenheim

-Swimming Caution required on open beach (surf, currents); Monkey Bay cove is the local choice
+Swimming Caution required on open beach; Monkey Bay cove preferred

-Surfing Known for consistent surf breaks; popular with local surfers
+Surfing Consistent surf breaks popular with local surfers

-Dogs Generally allowed on the beach — check local signage for any seasonal rules
+Dogs Generally allowed — check local signage for seasonal rules

 Cost Free

-Rarangi is the kind of beach found right along the upper east coast of the South Island — rough, stony, and shaped by big seas and prevailing winds.
-It runs for several kilometres along the edge of Cloudy Bay, ending at the northern headland where Monkey Bay sits tucked into the rocks.
-The beach itself is mostly gravel and shingle rather than fine sand, with banks of driftwood near the high-tide line and dramatic rock formations along parts of the coast.
+Rarangi Beach runs for several kilometres along the edge of Cloudy Bay and ends at the northern headland where Monkey Bay sits tucked into the rocks.
+The beach is mostly gravel and shingle with banks of driftwood near the high-tide line and dramatic rock formations along parts of the coast.
+This exposed setting creates the surf conditions that attract local surfers while making open-beach swimming riskier.

 Monkey Bay

-Monkey Bay is a small sheltered cove at the northern end of the beach, reached by walking along Rarangi Beach to where the cliffs begin.
-It is one of the more photographed spots in eastern Marlborough — a sandy cove with high rock walls on either side, much calmer water than the open beach, and a feel that is completely different from the long stony stretch just to the south.
-It’s a popular short walk and a favourite swimming spot for those who know the area.
-Allow time for the walk in (it is along the beach itself, so the going is on stones).
+Monkey Bay is a small sheltered cove at the northern end of Rarangi Beach.
+It is reached by walking along the beach to where the cliffs begin.
+The cove features a sandy beach between high rock walls and offers much calmer water than the open beach.
+It is a popular short walk and favourite swimming spot for locals and visitors.

 Getting There

-From Blenheim, follow SH1 north for about 9km to the Tuamarina turnoff.
-From there, follow Hunter, Pembers and Rarangi Roads east toward the coast.
-The drive takes around 10–15 minutes from central Blenheim.
-The road is sealed and easy.
-Parking is free at the beach access points.
+From Blenheim follow SH1 north for about 9 km to the Tuamarina turnoff.
+Continue east on Hunter, Pembers and Rarangi Roads to the coast.
+The drive takes around 10–15 minutes.
+The road is sealed and parking is free at the access points.

 Where to Learn More